AWP’s Online Resources for Writers

 - AWP Community of Writers: start a discussion about resources you have found useful, especially virtual learning tools for others.
 Be on the lookout for Q&As and other resources from AWP.

-- Friends of AWP: stay in the know about different literary organizations and podcasts—curated by Sheila Black.
+- Friends of AWP: stay in the know about different literary organizations and podcasts—curated by AWP Development Director Sheila Black.

 Use More Online Materials in Your Teaching

-AWP offers a wealth of materials online, much of which is available to members and nonmembers alike.
-Many teachers have told us they use our articles in their classrooms.
-We have new “In the Classroom” suggested teaching guides available:
+AWP offers a wealth of materials online to members and nonmembers alike.
+We have new suggested teaching guides available for the following articles:

 - For “Has the Happy Ending Fallen Out of Style” by Lee Lee Goodson